 I/We

-(F Full Name as per NRIC/Certificate of Incorporation in Capital letters)
+I/We (Full Name as per NRIC/Certificate of Incorporation in Capital letters)

-NRIC No. /Passport No. /Company No.

-of

-(Full Address)
+of (Full Address)

-being a member/members of FAVELLE FAVCO B ERHAD ("the Company"), hereby appoint Mr/Ms
+being a member/members of FAVELLE FAVCO BERHAD ("the Company"), hereby appoint Mr/Ms

 NRIC No. /Passport No

 of

 (Full Address)

 with Email Address Mobile No

 AND Mr/Ms

 NRIC No. /Passport No

 of

+(Full Address)

-with Email Address (Full Address) Mobile No.
+with Email Address Mobile No

-WITH FILLAR ADDRESS

-OR failing whom, the Chairman of the Meeting as my/our proxy/proxies to participate, speak and to vote remotely for me/us on my/our behalf at the Thirtieth Annual General Meeting of the Company which will be held as a fully virtual meeting entirely through live streaming from the online meeting platform using Remote Participation and Voting facilities ("RPV") provided by Tricor Investor & Issuing House Services Sdn Bhd via the TIIH Online website at https://tiih.online on Wednesday, 22 June 2022 at 10.30 a.m. and at any adjournment thereof.
+//our proxy/proxies to participate, speak and to vote remotely for me/us on my/ou

+at the Thirty-First Annual General Meeting of the Company which will be held as a fully virtual meeting entirely through live streaming from the online meeting platform using Remote Participation and Voting facilities ("RPV") provided by Tricor Investor & Issuing House Services Sdn Bhd via the TIIH Online website at https://tiih.online on Monday, 26 June 2023 at 11.00 a.m. and at any adjournment thereof.

-The Proportions of my/our holding to be represented by my/our proxies are as follows :
+The Proportions of my/our holding to be represented by my/our proxies are as follows: